Mastriel/YTILDL/README.md

 ## How to download

 - Install the **Tampermonkey** extension on Google Chrome, Mozilla Firefox, Safari (MacOS), Microsoft Edge (only the new version), or Opera.
-Other browsers that support userscripts should work, but Tampermonkey is just my recommended userscript manager.
+Other browsers that support userscripts should work, but Tampermonkey is just my recommended userscript manager, and it's only available on these platforms.
   - [Install for Google Chrome](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo)
   - [Install for Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)
   - [Install for Safari (MacOS)](https://apps.apple.com/app/apple-store/id1482490089?mt=8) (This one is unfortunately not a free app, so I would not recommend it and would just go with a different web browser.)